-In May 2011, One To World presented Ms. Mueller with the Fulbright Award for Citizen Diplomacy for “lifelong contributions to global understanding and cooperation, one handshake at a time, in the Fulbright tradition.”
-In 2007, American University’s School of International Service presented Ms. Mueller with the Alumna of the Year Award at the German Embassy.
+In May, 2017 the School of International Service presented Dr. Mueller with an Excellence in Teaching Award as an Adjunct Professor.
+In 2011, ‘One To World’ presented Ms. Mueller with the Fulbright Award for Citizen Diplomacy for “lifelong contributions to global understanding and cooperation, one handshake at a time, in the Fulbright tradition.”
+In 2007, Ms. Mueller accepted the SIS Alumna of the Year Award at the German Embassy.
 She received the U.S. Information Agency's Award for Outstanding Service in 1996, and the Distinguished Alumna Award from the Lake Park High School Educational Foundation in 1995.
 In appreciation for her active role in alumni affairs at American University, Ms. Mueller received the Alumni Recognition Award in 1990.

 Ms. Mueller has lived in Brazil, where she taught English; participated in an Experiment in International Living program in Germany; and has traveled extensively throughout Europe and Southeast Asia.
 She has served as a speaker for the U.S. Department of State in Saudi Arabia and Japan, giving lectures and conducting workshops on leadership development for nonprofit organizations.
-Selected publications include “Professional Exchanges, Citizen Diplomacy, and Credibility” in America’s Dialogue with the World, published by the Public Diplomacy Council, and “A Half Century of Citizen Diplomacy: A Unique Public Private Partnership,” published in The Ambassadors Review in Fall 2009.
-In October 2008, Georgetown University Press released the book Working World: Careers in International Education, Exchange, and Development, written with coauthor Mark Overmann.
-The second edition was published in April 2014.
-Ms. Mueller earned her M.A.L.D. and Ph.D. from the Fletcher School of Law and Diplomacy.
-Ms. Mueller received her B.A. from the School of International Service, American University.
-She is a native of northern Illinois.
+Selected publications include “The Impact and Practice of Citizen Diplomacy” in Public Diplomacy Magazine, published by University of Southern California (2012), and “Professional Exchanges, Citizen Diplomacy, and Credibility” in America’s Dialogue with the World, published by the Public Diplomacy Council (2008).
+In 2008, Georgetown University Press published the book Working World: Careers in International Education, Exchange, and Development that Ms. Mueller coauthored with Mark Overmann.
+The second edition of Working World was published in 2014.